 Of the four, only Edward Sr. (d.1842) left a will, but all their estate inventories and sales have survived.
 The amount of detail provided by appraisers and executors varies, but for Oliver and for Fielder Sr. we have the names of those who purchased slaves from their estates.

-An early death like Oliver’s (at age 32) was surely traumatic for his family, and for slaves whose families and friendships were shattered by dispersal.
+An early death like Oliver’s (at age 32) was surely traumatic for his family and for slaves whose families and friendships were shattered by dispersal.
 For those of us trying to reconstruct the families and movements of enslaved people, however, such a death is a gift.
-By creating a set of records that fall midway between the death dates of generations—in this case, just ten years after the death of Oliver’s father and twelve years before state Emancipation in 1864—it increases the chance of finding the same people in more than one record.
+By creating a set of records that fall midway between the death dates of generations—in this case, just ten years after the death of Oliver’s father and twelve years before state Emancipation in 1864—it increases the chance of finding the same individuals in more than one record.

 Probate records of the four key estates